About the city

 If you’re bringing your own car, please beware that Edinburgh has limited parking and strict restrictions in place.
 In the city centre the vast majority of parking is pay and display – always check the instructions on the meter and carry plenty of coins with you, or register with RingGo and pay over the phone or via app.

-The safety of everyone at the Fringe is our number one priority, which is why we’re among several partners across the city working with Police Scotland’s Project Servator team.
+The safety of everyone at the Fringe is our number one priority, and we work with Police Scotland to ensure the festival remains welcoming to all.

 Fringe-goers have a vital role by remaining vigilant and reporting anything that doesn’t feel right.
 Tell a police officer immediately or call 101, the non-emergency number.